malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 # VI.3 Argument By Delusion
 A common belief is that the evolved purpose of our physical senses and associated perceptions is to reveal the true state of the world to our logical processes, in order that we might respond to them accurately.
 Of course that purpose can never be attained as there will always be information about the world that we cannot obtain.
 For one thing, our computational and representational capacity is limited and thus could never, for example, represent all of the state of the world to the level of individual atoms.
 Secondly, our senses only ever catch a glimpse of the world, from the point of view of wherever we happen to be located at the time.
 So the common belief can be stated more clearly as: the evolved purpose of our perceptions is to reveal the true state of the world as accurately as possible, within the computational and representational limitations of our brain.

 Another aspect to the process of perception is interpretation.
 The glimpses provided by our physical senses at any given moment can be augmented by prior gained knowledge about the world.
 Thus the raw senses are interpreted within the context of a learned _model_ of the world.
 This augmentation serves to add further information to perception.
 Hopefully it also increases accuracy of perception at the same time, but that is not necessarily true.
-Immanuel Kant argued extensively that our perceptions are biased by a priori assumptions and that these assumptions never accurately reflect reality (Kant, 1781).
+In 1781 Immanuel Kant argued extensively that our perceptions are biased by a priori assumptions and that these assumptions never accurately reflect reality (Kant, 1929).

 An excellent case in point is that of perception of colour.
 We know now that colour simply does not exist in any way that is even similar to how we perceive it.
 What does exist, to the best of our scientific knowledge, are electromagnetic waves of various frequencies interacting with the nano-scale texture of objects surrounding us, being absorbed, refracted, reflected in complex ways, and leading to further electromagnetic waves of various frequencies making contact with the cones and rods in our eyes.
 The electromagnetic waves that happen to interact with our eyes form a complex _spectral power distribution_, a mixture of different wavelength frequencies with different amplitudes, not to mention the variations and possible effects of phase and polarization.
 In contrast, the photosensitive receptors in our eyes produce only three signals (for most people) for any given "spot" within the visual field: the amplitude of signals detected by the S, M, and L cones.
 These _sample_ the received electromagnetic spectra over heavily overlapping regions of wavelength with response peaks that roughly correspond to what we ultimately perceive as blue, green-yellow, and yellow-red colours, respectively.
 By the time that we perceive these signals, however, our brains have interpreted those three signals into a single "colour" in a virtual colour space.
 That colour space has values that map directly onto single electromagnetic wavelengths, so-called spectral colours, such as blue (420nm), green (534nm), and red (564nm).
 It has non-spectral colours that exist only as a combination of multiple wavelengths, for example white (a mixture of roughly equal amplitudes of blue, green, and red wavelengths).
 Additionally, we have metamerism effects whereby we perceive the same colour for completely different spectral distributions.
 For example, while the perceptual colour yellow can be produced by a single wavelength, it can also be produced through a combination of blue, green, and red wavelengths (see the Wikipedia article on [Metamerism](https://en.wikipedia.org/wiki/Metamerism_(color)) for details).